 This post was first published on 8th January, 2017

-- 1 tablespoon honey or maple syrup (for fresh cranberries)
+- 1 tbsp honey or maple syrup (for fresh cranberries)

-- 2 tablespoons orange rind* organic, slivered (or orange zest)
+- 2 tbsp orange rind organic, slivered (or orange zest)

-- 4 tablespoons olive oil (inluding one tablespoon for optional rice crust)
+- 4 tbsp olive oil (including one tbsp for optional rice crust)

 - 1 onion medium, thinly sliced